Renfrew of the Royal Mounted: Television

 Under a contract dated October 11, 1951, Max Alexander of M&A Productions edited the eight movies into 13 half-hour television pictures with James Newill hosted new openings and closings to bridge the scenes.

-A television pilot starring Arthur Franz as Douglas Renfrew was filmed and televised in 1955 as part of the Schlitz Playhouse of Stars weekly anthology, but never picked up.
+A television pilot starring Arthur Franz as Douglas Renfrew was televised on June 15, 1956 as part of the Schlitz Playhouse of Stars weekly anthology, but never picked up.

 In January 1980, an agreement was made with Wrather Entertainment for the possibility of producing a made-for-TV movie to serve as a pilot for a weekly series.
 Two teleplays were drafted, one written by Burt Armus.
 Neither were produced.

 Parody

 Harvey Kurtzman satirized this series as "Miltie of the Mounties" in the fifth issue of Mad.

 Canadian comedian Dave Broadfoot featured a "Sergeant Renfrew" character on the Royal Canadian Air Farce radio series.
 Broadfoot's version of Renfrew delivered monologues about his adventures hunting down criminals — like all good Mounties he always got his man, but did so in an outlandishly slapstick manner which relied as much on the criminal's incompetence and stupidity as on Renfrew's police skills.
 Often, it was his dog "Cuddles" who was responsible for saving the day.
 Frequently, Sgt.
 Renfrew was knocked out cold at some point in the chase, giving rise to the character's signature catchphrase, "When I regained consciousness..."

 Broadfoot also performed the character on stage several times at actual RCMP conventions and events.
-His popularity was such with the RCMP that his character was promoted to Sergeant, then Sergeant Major.
+His popularity was such with the RCMP that his character was promoted to sergeant, then sergeant major.
 The honorary promotion to Sergeant, complete with all insignia, was given to Broadfoot personally by Commissioner Simmins of the RCMP.